NowEwo/BrokeOut/README.md

 <details>
 <summary><b>Will BrokeOut be ported to another language ?</b></summary>
-Because Python's a interpreted language, it has it's own limitation such as performances and incapacity to run on mobie devices natively for example.
+Because Python's a interpreted language, it has it's own limitation such as performances and incapacity to run on mobile devices natively for example.
 So our team's currently developping a C++-Based port of BrokeOut, stay tuned :D.
 </details>

 ---